phbender/fotto/README.rst

 Fotto is different.

-* Fotto allows you to create *views* on your pictures.
-Every view is connected to an URL, which exaclty delivers the images you want the visitor to see.
+* Fotto allows you to create *collections* of on your pictures.
+Every collection is connected to an URL, which exaclty delivers the images you want the visitor to see.
   Other images are kept in privacy.

-* A view can be generated statically with a predefined set of images, or dynamically by means of categories and tags.
+* A collection can be generated statically with a predefined set of images, or dynamically by means of categories and tags.

-* A view can be disabled at any time, rendering the URLs to this view useless.
+* A collection can be disabled at any time, rendering the URLs to this view useless.

-* Views can be kept in private, or they may be published.
-Private views mean that no one knows the URL, except the people you shared the URL with.
-A public view is listed in your profile and has a nice URL.
-Even without listing that view, it should no longer be considered private since nice URLs are predictable as well.
+* Collections can be kept in private, or they may be published.
+Private collections mean that no one knows the URL, except the people you shared the URL with.
+A public collection is listed in your profile and has a nice URL.
+Even without listing that collection, it should no longer be considered private since nice URLs are predictable as well.

 Quickstart